ahtif/FlatFinder/docs/ws3/backlog.md

 Then I should be matched to a buddy

 ### Registering interest
+Feature: Registering interest
+As a Searcher, I should be able to register interest into a property So that I am to notify the landlord

 Scenario: Registering interest
 Given I am logged in as a Searcher